wotzebra/laravel-verification-code/README.md

 ### Expire hours
 A verification code is only valid for a certain amount of time.
 You can define after how many hours a verification code will expire.

+### Max codes per verifiable

+By default, only one verification code can be active per verifiable.
+If you want to allow multiple active codes per verifiable, then you can change this setting to a different number (or to `null` if you want unlimited codes per verifiable).

 ### Custom Notification
 If you want to use a custom notification to send the verification code, you can create your own notification class which should extend the `VerificationCodeCreatedInterface`.
 Make sure you don't forget to pass the verification code to the mail.